containers/podman-desktop/CONTRIBUTING.md

 Podman Desktop is moduralized into extensions for each 'Provider'.
 You can also create and add your own extension.

 See our [EXTENSIONS.md](/EXTENSIONS.md) document for more details.

+## Experimental Features

+Some features are experimental but we wish to test it out in the main branch / release process.

+###  Enabling experimental onboarding features

+1. Close Podman Desktop
+2. Edit `$HOME/.local/share/containers/podman-desktop/configuration/settings.json`
+3. Add `"experimental.onboarding": true` to the JSON
+4. Re-open Podman Desktop